"Co" to "Com" Obituaries

 Bristol Center, N. Y. - The death of Mrs. Mary P. Codding occurred

-was held from the
+The funeral was held from the

 Congregational church Wednesday afternoon, Rev. Mr. Badgley

 officiating.
 Mrs. Codding had been feeble for a long time, and for

 months had been helpless.
 She was 83 years old, having spent nearly all